Free-Geek/tmpsites/readme.md

   * Host: siteN (where N is a number starting from 1)
   * Points to: site.example.com

+The advantage to using CNAME records is if you switch to a different server with a different IP address, you only need to change the one 'A' record.

 ### Configure

 Copy the file `config.sample` to `config`: